About

 Journal Club

-Feedback and Reflection
+Feedback

-Approved for 12 ACEM CPD hours
+Submission for ACEM CPD hours accreditation is intended.

 The 2026 Speakers